 - ½ teaspoon onion powder

 - 1 large lemon sliced

 - 2 tablespoon lemon juice

 - Place the chicken cutlets between 2 pieces of plastic wrap.
 Pound to ½ inch thickness.

 - On a plate, mix together the all-purpose flour, lemon pepper, garlic salt and onion powder.
 Coat the chicken pieces with the seasoned flour.

-- Heat 1 Tbsp of butter and a couple of drizzles of olive oil in a large skillet.
+- Heat 1 tablespoon of butter and a couple of drizzles of olive oil in a large skillet.
 Fry the chicken in batches [ 3 pieces at a time] for 2-3 minutes per side until golden.
 Remove to a platter.
-Repeat 1 Tbsp butter and a couple of drizzles of olive oil for the second batch.
+Repeat 1 tablespoon butter and a couple of drizzles of olive oil for the second batch.

 - Place the lemon slices in the pan and brown on both sides.
 Remove from the pan.